servicecatalog/oscm-basyx/README.md

 ## Prepare
 Install the [Basyx off-the-shelf components](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components#Off-the-Shelf-Components) Registry and AAS Server on your OSCM docker host.
-Create the configuation under /docker/config/basyx/aasServer and /docker/config/basyx/registry.
+Create the configuration under /docker/config/basyx/aasServer and /docker/config/basyx/registry.

-The scripts contained the in oscm-scripts directory shall help you to integrate the two services in your OSCM docker network.
-Ensure the volume mounts are satisfied in the yaml file and copy all into your /docker directory, where OSCM is installed.
+The scripts contained in the oscm-scripts directory shall help you integrating the two services in your OSCM docker network.
+Ensure the volume mounts in the docker-compose yaml file are satisfied and copy all into your /docker directory, where OSCM is installed.

 ## Environment
 Following environment variables are required.